tdgalland/Projects/README.txt

 If you find the fishing hook hard to see, remove .old on fishing_hook.png in assets/minecraft/textures/entity and place it on the current fishing hook.

-If you got any suggestions or what not feel free to hit me up on Discord:

-Skyite Ovexion#5873

 Degredation artwork done by Danjim and Zander.
 Other modifications and Code done by me!